-Transportation Authority staff are an energetic and experienced group of planners and engineers working in partnership with local and regional agencies (e.g., Muni, MTC, etc.) to implement, fund and evaluate a wide variety of projects and policies.
+Transportation Authority staff are an energetic and experienced group of planners and engineers working in partnership with local and regional agencies (e.g., the San Francisco Municipal Transportation Agency, Metropolitan Transportation Commission, etc.) to plan, fund, deliver, and evaluate a wide variety of projects and policies.
 We also develop and operate an activity-based travel demand model for a wide range of uses, including demand forecasting and policy scenario testing.

 Due to the size of our agency and our dedication to learning from each other, interns will have the opportunity to interact with professionals at all levels within the Transportation Authority, from your peers to the senior managers.
 Transportation Authority staff will work with each intern to develop a program that is tailored to his/her individual strengths and interests, as well as the current needs of our teams.

 Internships are paid and can be combined with general research opportunities or research towards a thesis.
 Past interns have participated in a variety of projects, including:

 - Refining San Francisco's activity-based travel demand model

 - Developing strategic analysis reports on key transportation policy questions

 - Collecting and analyzing data for the Geary and Van Ness bus rapid transit studies